 1980s Oilers enforcer Dave Semenko dies of cancer at 59

 In this Oct.
-21, 2016, file photo, former Edmonton Oilers hockey players Wayne Gretzky, left, and Dave Semenko joke around during a practice for the NHL's Heritage Classic Alumni game in Winnipeg, Manitoba.
+21, 2016, file photo, former Edmonton Oilers hockey player Dave Semenko, center, and others listen in as captain Wayne Gretzky leads a huddle during a practice for the NHL's Heritage Classic Alumni game in Winnipeg, Manitoba.
 Former Edmonton Oilers tough guy Dave Semenko, who protected Wayne Gretzky in the 1980s, has died.

 Add your comments below